 The Foodbank launched the Produce Initiative to accept and distribute millions of additional pounds of fresh fruit and vegetables to those who need it most.
 Due to increased expenses to refrigerate, transport, and rapidly distribute produce, it costs us $.30 per pound to handle produce, approximately double the cost of handling nonperishable food.

-To increase donations of produce, the Foodbank joined the California Association of Food Bank’s Farm to Family Initiative to receive thousands of pounds of fruit and vegetables.
-We are contracting with a Produce Solicitor to boost donations from local and regional growers, who are our major sources of produce.
+To increase donations of produce, the Foodbank is part of the California Association of Food Bank’s Farm to Family Initiative to receive thousands of pounds of fruit and vegetables.
 In five years, we have increased the amount of produce distributed from 1.7 million pounds to 5.5 million pounds annually – and we are focusing on continued growth.

 We have made a commitment to ensuring everyone who needs fresh produce has an opportunity – regardless of where they live – to be able to access nutritious foods.